RainingSea/cese/project/website/DailyHealthTips/task plan.md

     "tips.txt",
     "feedback.txt"
 ],

-"Shared Knowledge": {
+"Shared Knowledge": [
-    "Best Practices": [
-        "Ensure user input validation on all forms to enhance security and user experience.", "Implement clear error messages for failed login, registration, and feedback submissions.", "Maintain a consistent user interface across all templates for better usability."
-    ],
-    "Design Patterns": [
-        "Utilize the Model-View-Controller (MVC) pattern to separate concerns and improve maintainability.", "Consider using a simple state management approach to handle user sessions and navigation."
+    "Ensure proper error handling for user inputs, especially for login and registration to avoid duplicate users and invalid entries.", "Implement user session management to maintain user state after login.", "Consider adding features for password recovery and logout functionality in future iterations.", "Maintain clear documentation for each function and class to facilitate future development and maintenance."
 ]
-}
 [/CONTENT]